pravega/pravega/cli/admin/README.md

-        controller-metadata list-keys <qualified-table-segment-name> <key-count> <segmentstore-endpoint>: List at most the required number of keys from the controller metadata table. controller-metadata tables-info : List all the controller metadata tables. controller-metadata update <qualified-table-segment-name> <key> <segmentstore-endpoint> <new-value-file>: Update the given key in the table with the provided value. data-recovery durableLog-recovery : Recovers the state of the DurableLog from the storage. data-recovery durableLog-repair <container-id>: Allows to repair DurableLog damaged/corrupted Operations. data-recovery list-segments : Lists segments from storage with their name, length and sealed status.
+        controller-metadata list-keys <qualified-table-segment-name> <key-count> <segmentstore-endpoint>: List at most the required number of keys from the controller metadata table. controller-metadata tables-info : List all the controller metadata tables. controller-metadata update <qualified-table-segment-name> <key> <segmentstore-endpoint> <new-value-file>: Update the given key in the table with the provided value. data-recovery durableLog-inspect <container-id> <filename>: Inspects the state of the DurableLog from the storage depending on the given criteria and save it in given filename. data-recovery durableLog-recovery : Recovers the state of the DurableLog from the storage. data-recovery durableLog-repair <container-id>: Allows to repair DurableLog damaged/corrupted Operations. data-recovery list-segments : Lists segments from storage with their name, length and sealed status.